lefrancois/alpine-lorem/README.md

 </div>
 ```

-Optionally you can set the number of paragraphs and word per paragraph.
+Optionally you can set the number of paragraphs and words per paragraph.

 ```html
 <div x-data>